XOR-op/TrickRoom/README.md

 - `-O2`: Do IR-level optimization.
 - `-i $FILE`: Redirect input from stdin to file.
 - `-o $FILE`: Redirect output from stdout to file.
-- `-ir64`: 64-bit address mode to support correct llvm-IR for 64-bit machine.
+- `-ir64`: 64-bit address mode to support correct llvm-IR for 64-bit machine.(Incompatible with GC)
-- `-disable-gc`: Disable garbage collection to improve benchmark efficiency.
 ## Technique Specs
 - Support llvm output
 - Implement the following optimizations: